Planck 2015 results. XVII. Constraints on primordial non-Gaussianity

 The results of the analysis of the four cleaned maps with the four estimators, for \itT-only, \itE-only, and full \itTpE, are shown in Table~\ref{tab:fNLsmicah}, which is one of the main results of this paper.
 Results are determined while assuming all shapes to be independent, and are shown both with and without subtraction of the ISW-lensing bias (see Sect.~\ref{subsec:lensingISW} for more details about ISW-lensing).
 This bias is most important (relative to the size of the error bars) for the local shape, but also non-negligible for the orthogonal shape.
 Results here have not been marginalized over the point source contributions.
 While Sect.~\ref{sec:point_sources} shows that there is still a significant contamination by unclustered point sources in the cleaned maps, the correlation with the primordial templates is so small that this has no impact on the results reported here (as checked explicitly).

-While Table~\ref{tab:fNLsmicah} is our main result of this Section, in order to simplify the use of the \Planck\ results by the general public, we also present in Table~\ref{Tab_KSW+SMICA} the results that can be considered the final \Planck\ 2015 results for the local, equilateral, and orthogonal shapes.
+While Table~\ref{tab:fNLsmicah} is the main result of this Section, in order to simplify the use of the \Planck\ results by the wider scientific community, we also present in Table~\ref{Tab_KSW+SMICA} the results that can be considered the final \Planck\ 2015 results for the local, equilateral, and orthogonal shapes.
 As in 2013, we select the combination of the KSW estimator and the \SMICA\ map for this.
-The \SMICA\ map consistently performs well in all data validation tests that are discussed in detail in Sect.~\ref{sec:Sec_valid_data}.
+The \SMICA\ map consistently performs well in all data validation tests, which are discussed in detail in Sect.~\ref{sec:Sec_valid_data}.
 The KSW estimator, while unable to deal with non-separable templates, treats separable templates exactly, and the local, equilateral, and orthogonal template are all separable.
 On the other hand, the binned and modal estimators can deal with non-separable shapes and have other advantages as well (like full bispectrum reconstruction), but at the price of using approximations for the templates.